devlipe/stocks-selector/README.md

   go install
 ```

-Then you should have the following command available on your sheel
+Then you should have the following command available on your CLI

 ```bash
   stocks-selector